stam666/iCanQ/README.md

   > [start all services or just tested service]
   > docker-compose run k6 run -e PUBLIC_IP=[some_url_path] /tests/load_test.js
   ```
+  - Grafana can be opened at port 3001
 - Run only load-test : cd into loadtest.tests folder then run the same command
+  - Grafana can be opened at port 3000

 ## **For anyone who get import error things**